Skip to main content

 Activity 1: Anatomy of a Popcorn Kernel (Episode Question 1)

 1. Organize the students into small groups.
-Have the students bring their un-popped and popped popcorn from the Interest Approach – Engagement to their groups.
+Have the students bring their un-popped and popped popcorn from the Engage activity to their groups.
 Provide each student with a copy of the Before, During, After graphic organizer.

 2. Ask the students to discuss the following question with their group, "What do you think happens to popcorn before, during, and after popping?"